 3. It is an essential component in the repair of your barrier function

-When you apply HA topically, it creates an interlinked network of molecules that increase the moisture levels of damaged skin, including a hydrated visco-elastic film that is permeable to the air, creating a barrier until your skin can build its own or supplemental barrier.
-Our H2O hydrating complex contains a pure form of high molecular HA that can’t penetrate your skin barrier.; instead, it creates a film with your skin’s keratin upon evaporation, which keeps your skin moisturized, improving elasticity.
+When you apply hyaluronic acid regularly, it creates an interlinked network of molecules that increase the moisture levels of damaged skin, including a hydrated visco-elastic film permeable to the air, creating a barrier until your skin can build its own or supplemental barrier.

-5. It plays a crucial role in skin hydration
+5. It plays a crucial role in your skin’s hydration

 Hyaluronic acid should be included in your skincare routine if you have dry, mature, dehydrated skin.
-Found naturally in the skin, it depletes with age. by replenishing hyaluronic topically, you’re keeping your skin dewy, youthful and healthy and helping to ward off premature ageing.
+Because natural levels deplete with age. by replenishing it topically, you keep your skin dewy, youthful and healthy.

 Collagen injectables of yesteryear didn’t stand up to the test of time, so they were replaced with hyaluronic injection.
 Because your body already produces hyaluronic, it is considered safe for use in all types of injectables.

-The best hyaluronic acid supplement we suggest is to get it from bone broth and gelatine, and the like.
-But in skincare, the best hyaluronic acid is when it sits on top of your skin.
+We suggest the best hyaluronic acid supplements from bone broth, gelatine, etc. But in skincare, the best hyaluronic acid is when it sits on top of your skin.

-Hyaluronic acid filler can be used to address a multitude of cosmetic concerns, including lifting your cheeks, hyaluronic acid for lips, softening deeper folds and creases around the chin and mouth that come from ageing and improving the look of dark, hollow, undereye circles.
-Hyaluronic acid injections for the knee.
-Injecting an HA filler in a gel form through a syringe into the various areas of our face, eyes, or other areas is accepted and remains with the body and is used like our other cells as a ‘partner’ filling volumizing that area,” Douglas says.
+Hyaluronic acid filler can address a multitude of cosmetic concerns, including lifting your cheeks, hyaluronic acid for lips, softening deeper folds and creases around the chin and mouth that come from ageing and improving the look of dark, hollow, undereye circles.

-So if your goal is to improve volume loss of the skin naturally with ageing, injectable HA and topical can go a long way to keep your skin young and beautiful.
+So if your goal is to improve hydration and volume loss of your skin and naturally ward off ageing, hyaluronic acid is the holy grail and will go a long way to keep your skin young and beautiful.